Acer0ni/Acer0ni.github.io/content/about/index.md

 I love the idea of using my skills as a programmer to build technologies that improve the lives of the people around me.
 One example of this is a project I worked on in college that utilized  BCI(Brain Computer Interfacing), and it has been a lifelong goal of mine to increase the accessibility of computers for everyone.

+As a Developer I chase that high from solving that bug.
+I prefer to work with the complex logic of the backend, than trying to make things look nice on the front end.
+I am currently playing with Django-Ninja and absolutely loving it, and want to use it for everything I'm writing for personal use.

+Technologies I am currently using: Django, Django-Ninja, Mongoose, Python, Javascript, Postgres Technologies next on my list to look at: TypeScript, Ruby, Pygame

 Currently, I am in the planning stage of a paper crypto trading site.
+(I'm hoping my team will let me talk them into using a Django-Ninja framework)

 PC Spec: